 The Emergency Management Division and program are wholly funded through Salt Lake County government.
 This includes funding for staff, equipment and programs.
 In the role of emergency management UFA assumes the role as an agent of Salt Lake County in order to perform this specific function.
 Each fiscal year Salt Lake County pays a specified amount to UFA to fulfil the county-wide emergency management function.
 UFA operates on a fiscal year and Salt Lake County operates on a calendar year.
 Therefore, in order to keep the budget cycles aligned, twice a year (in January and July) an invoice is submitted to Salt Lake County from UFA for half of the specified funds.
 UFA submits its annual budget request for emergency management through the standard Salt Lake County budget process including mid-year adjustments if necessary.
-Capital improvements for the Salt Lake County capital improvement request process.
+Capital improvements for the Salt Lake County Emergency Coordination Center are also made through the standard Salt Lake County capital improvement request process.